63 Westow Hill,

 In September 1937, it was re-opened by Mrs J. Arthur Rank as a Religious Film Society.
 Many years later it became a warehouse.

-By 1986, the auditorium had become the Crystal Palace Snooker Club, using the Jasper Road entrance.
+By 1986, the auditorium had become the Crystal Palace Snooker Club, using the alley entrance.
 The Westow Hill entrance had reverted back to retail use and also as a laundrette.
-It is now a Budgens supermarket, but the auditorium has been demolished and housing built on the site in the early-2000’s.
+It became a Budgens supermarket (today a Londis), but the auditorium has been demolished and housing built on the site in the early-2000’s.

 Just login to your account and subscribe to this theater